netdata/helmchart/README.md

 Helm chart installation, finds what services are running on a cluster's pods, converts that into configuration files, and exports them so they can be monitored.

+#### Applications

-Service discovery currently supports the following services via their associated collector:
+Service discovery currently supports the following applications via their associated collector:

 -   [ActiveMQ](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/activemq)
 -   [Apache](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/apache)